webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/Currency-And-Prices.md

 Finally, the categories can be shorthand when evaluating loot, dividing up the spoils among the PCs, and resolving other story-based occurrences that crop up in the game without dealing in the minutiae of exact prices.
 This is of particular use in high-powered games where the PCs are rich and powerful.
 Level of Equipment

-Mundane equipment is about level 4—less if of inferior quality or materials, more if of superior quality or materials.
+Mundane equipment is about level 4 less if of inferior quality or materials, more if of superior quality or materials.
 This means that in a setting based on the distant past, the default level might be 3, while in the future it might be 5 or 6.
 So an average serf ’s tool in the Dark Ages is level 3, easily broken, while an average tool on a space station is level 6, made of advanced polymers.